SelecTree: Tree Detail

 Longevity 50 to 150 years.

-Leaves Lanceolate, Glossy Medium to Dark Green, No Change, Evergreen.
+Leaves Lanceolate, Green, No Change, Evergreen.

 Flowers Showy.
 Yellow.
 Flowers in Fall, Winter, Spring or Summer.
 Has perfect flowers (male and female parts in each flower).